Skip to content

 You don’t need to call tools explicitly.
 Just describe what you want in natural language:

-• Instead of: “Use stripe_list_products”
+• Instead of: “Use fetchFiles to read the homepage”

 The AI will automatically select the appropriate tool.